This Pumpkin Spice Syrup is sweet, flavorful, and full of warm spices and real pumpkin. Add it to coffee or tea for a sweet treat!

 Once you have strained everything out of the syrup (go ahead and toss those solids), pour the syrup into an airtight container before stashing it in the fridge.

 Looking for other flavored simple syrup recipes?
-Check out the links below.
+Check out the photos and links below.
 Some are from this blog, some are from other lovely bloggers.

 - Irish Cream Syrup from A Nerd Cooks